Six reasons the Electric Vehicle landslide will just accelerate

 I could cry.

 I recently paid €225 for a BMW Z4 from Friday to Monday (72 hours) and drove 1,500 km.
 From Berlin to the Baltic Sea to Munich, partly with the roof down.
-I quickly switch off the page again.
+I quickly switch the page off again.

 Now I'm stressed.